AnggitaLestari/End-to-end-pipeline-and-visualization-for-bikeshare/README.md

 I'm always excited to connect with fellow data enthusiasts, professionals in the BI field, or anyone interested in my journey.

-I am passionate about data and continue to learn to improve my skills in the BI field.
+I'm passionate to learn more about BI, continuously learning and improving to deliver impactful data-driven insights.

 Your messages, questions, or feedback are warmly welcome!